 The sweet taste of sugar, energy intake and the regulatory process of hunger and satiety.

 The sweet taste of sugar is very popular worldwide.
-In Austria and Germany, the yearly intake per person adds up to about 33 and 34 kilograms, respectively.
-Thus, sugar plays an increasingly role in the nutrition and health of the population, especially with regard to body weight.
+In Austria and Germany, the yearly intake per person adds up to about 33 and 34 kilograms (73 to 75 pounds), respectively.
+Thus, sugar plays an increasing role in the nutrition and health of the population, especially with regard to body weight.
 However, little is known about the molecular (taste) mechanisms of sugar that influence dietary intake, independently of its caloric load.

 Taste receptor and satiety regulation